kotapatiharipriya/AI-based-AI-Based-Sign-Language-Translator-Human-Pose-Estimation-Using-YOLO/README.md

-# Human Pose Estimation with Ultralytics YOLO (COMPE 510 Term Project)
+# Human Pose Estimation with Ultralytics YOLO
 This project fine-tunes an Ultralytics YOLO pose model on the **TrainingDataPro Human Pose Estimation** dataset and adds:

 - A **Stage 1** model training pipeline + simple inference script